-When he had his time to pursue his scientific interests, he had dedicated time to perfecting his inventions which were instruments for scientific measurements.
-He was able to devise a portable kind of barometer which can be used for geological expeditions.
+When he had his time to pursue his scientific interests, he dedicated time to perfecting his inventions which were instruments for scientific measurements.
+He devised a portable barometer which could be used for geological expeditions.

-He even had a publication called The Philosophical Transactions which was his accounts on a new kind of hygrometer that resembled a kind of mercurial thermometer equipped with a bulb made of ivory that expanded through moisture which would then cause the descent of mercury.
-He was the one who had given the first set of correct rules to measure heights using a barometer.
-It was also he who argued using mercury rather than alcohol when it came to making thermometers.
+He wrote “The Philosophical Transactions”, an account of a new type of hygrometer that resembled a kind of mercurial thermometer.
+It was equipped with a bulb made of ivory that expanded through moisture which would then cause the descent of mercury.
+He gave the first set of correct rules to measure heights using a barometer.
+He argued for using mercury rather than alcohol when making thermometers.